roundyyy/intelligent_mesh_combiner/README.md

 # Intelligent Mesh Combiner for Unity

+![IntelligentMeshCombiner](imc.png)

 IntelligentMeshCombiner is a powerful Unity Editor tool designed to optimize your scenes by intelligently grouping and combining meshes based on their proximity and materials.
 This tool offers a sophisticated approach to reducing draw calls while preserving the visual fidelity and spatial relationships of your Unity scenes.

-![IntelligentMeshCombiner](imc.png)

 ## Features

-- Proximity-based object grouping within a specified radius
+- Two clustering algorithms: Proximity-based and K-means
 - Adaptive cluster sizes that respect scene layout
 - Automatic handling of multiple materials
 - Creation of subgroups for clusters exceeding a specified triangle limit
 - Visualization of clusters with material-specific colors for main groups
+- Adjustable gizmo sphere opacity and scale for better visualization
 - Saving of combined meshes as assets in an 'IMC_Meshes' folder
 - Option to rebuild lightmap UVs for combined meshes
 - Option to add mesh colliders to combined objects